kennedy-rain/d8modules/smugmug_media_type/README.md

-# SmugMug Embed Module
+# SmugMug Media Type Module
 This module provides a media type for remote SmugMug images

 ## Setup
-This module uses the SmugMug API to get metadata for images, this requires a SmugMug API Key The api key must be set before creating SmugMug media on the Configuration > Media > SmugMug Settings page
+This module uses the SmugMug API to get metadata for images, this requires a SmugMug API Key The api key must be set on the Configuration > Media > SmugMug Settings page before creating SmugMug media

 ## Adding Images
 Add images through the normal interface, adding the url and alt text